mattstratton/xela/readme.md

 Make sure you have [Buffalo](http://gobuffalo.io) installed.

+To install the plugins we need, inside the project directory, run

+`go get -u -v github.com/gobuffalo/buffalo-plugins`

+and then

+`buffalo plugins install`

+### Running the app locally

+Inside the project directory, run `buffalo dev`.
+This will start the application on http://127.0.0.1:3000

 ### Local database

 You'll need access to a Postgres database set up in the same definition as listed in `database.yml`.
 I recommend just using Docker.
 Run this command to get the database going (note; you'll lose all the data when Docker goes down).